About Your Ventriculoperitoneal (VP) Shunt Surgery at MSK Kids

 Your neurosurgeon will talk with you about which type of VP shunt is best for you.

 The surgery to place your VP shunt will be done in the operating room.
 Before your surgery, you will get anesthesia (medication to make you sleep during your surgery).
-Once you’re asleep, a nurse will shave the hair in the area where your incisions (surgical cuts) will be.
-Your entire head won’t be shaved.
+Once you’re asleep, the nurse may need to shave a small amount of hair in the area where your incisions (surgical cuts) will be.
+Your entire head will not be shaved.

 Your incisions will be closed with sutures (stitches) or staples.
-You won’t be able to see the catheter because it will be under your skin.
-However, you may be able to feel the shunt tubing along your neck.
+You will not be able to see the catheter because it will be under your skin.
+But you may be able to feel the shunt tubing along your neck.

-Once all the parts of the shunt are connected, it will start draining the extra CSF to reduce the pressure in your brain.
+Once all the parts of the shunt are connected, it will start draining the extra fluid to reduce the pressure in your brain.

 Your surgery will take about 1 hour.